JulienDeBerlin/p6-escalade/README.md

 ### **Presentation**

 This application is the 6th project of the [Openclassrooms JAVA learning path](https://openclassrooms.com/en/paths/88-developpeur-dapplication-java).
-It has been concieved as a collaborative plateform where rock-climbers can share information such as spots and guidebook.
+It has been concieved as a collaborative plateform where rock-climbers can share information such as spots and guidebooks.

 ### **Features**